SGaniyat/Capstone-Project---Customer-Data/README.md

  ```
 ![find the top 3 regions by subscription Active](https://github.com/SGaniyat/Capstone-Project---Customer-Data/blob/2bab10a2b8ccb952bdb7d700529550198da4b0b3/Top%20Region%20for%20Active%20sub.png)

+10.Find the total number of active and canceled subscriptions.
 ................find the total number of active and canceled subscriptions.
 ```SQL
 SELECT